 Tornado Talk is a dynamic, information packed website devoted to tornado history!
-The site contains over 1000 maps and graphs showing daily tornado stats.
-There are over 400 event summaries.
-These write-ups go in depth on the details about a specific tornado event and the communities involved.
+The site contains over 500 event summaries.
+Our team of writers and researchers dive deep into the details about each tornado event describing what happened through damage analysis and story-telling.
 Get Hooked on Tornado History with Tornado Talk!

 Jennifer is a Midwest girl, originally from Beech Grove, Indiana.
 Her interest in weather came in middle school.
 She was living in Central Florida at the time and became fascinated with hurricanes and tracked every storm on the tracking charts you get at the grocery store.
 Jennifer graduated in 1995 with a B.S. in Meteorology from Penn State University.
-She has been working as a radio broadcast meteorologist for 20 years.
+She has been working as a radio broadcast meteorologist for over 20 years.
 She began her career at the Weather Channel and currently works for The Storm Report Radio Network.
-Jennifer provides daily forecasts for 50+ cities across the country.
+Jennifer provides daily forecasts for 70+ cities across the country.
 She also provides severe weather coverage for a dozen stations including WIBW-Topeka, KMBZ-Kansas City and KNSS-Wichita.
 Jen Co-Founded Tornado Talk in 2016.
 It began as a podcast.
 After 36 episodes, the podcast ended but Jen continued the brand as an in depth website dedicated to tornado history.
 In 2020, Jen joined the Weather Brains podcast as a panelist.

 You can follow Jen on Twitter: @jnarramore